raspberrypilearning/relax-stretch/en/step_7.md

 --- task ---

-Now add your new exercise routine to the code your exisiting code.
+Now add your new exercise routine to your exisiting code.

 ![Nadia sprite icon](images/nadia_sprite.png)